ARM-DOE/sts/README.md

 1. _Target_ **HTTP Server**: Sends validation as response to initial bin POST request.

-1. _Source_ **Sender**: Removes validated bin from the bin store and updates the queue.
-(Q: Does the Outgoing Manager actually do this?)
+1. _Source_ **Sender**: Removes validated bin from the bin store and updates the queue.  __(Q: Does the Outgoing Manager actually do this?)__

 1. _Target_ **File Watcher**: Watches for completed file and validates against its MD5.
-Validation/invalidation request sent to source HTTP Server.

-1. _Source_ **HTTP Server**: Both validation and invalidation requests are passed to the Outgoing Manager.
+After validation, the file is renamed into the final destination and then logged.

+  > An important note here is that files have to be renamed (moved) in the proper sorted order as determined by the Source Sender.
+To accomplish this, a custom HTTP header attribute is used by the sender to indicate which file it must follow.
+The Target File Watcher is responsible to make sure that a file gets moved only after its predecessor, if applicable, has been.

+1. _Source_ **Confirmation Poller**: When all parts of a file have been sent, the poller sends regular requests to the Target HTTP Server to confirm the file was received and validated.

+  > If, after some amount of time, no validation is confirmed then the file will be put back on the queue.

 1. _Source_ **Outgoing Manager**: For validated files, queue is updated (entry removed) and file deleted from disk (if configured to do so).